• Our Team & Advisors

 Fidel Torres

-Leader, Innovation and Value Chain Processes: Dr. Fidel Torres has a Ph.D. and Masters in biochemistry, and is a biologist and botanist.
+Innovation processes and value chains specialist: Dr. Fidel Torres has a Ph.D. and Masters in biochemistry, and is a biologist and botanist.
 He has completed phytochemical and ethnobotanical studies focused on the wild plant species of the páramos and Andean cloud forests of northern Peru.
 Torres has also conducted research on the physiology of the seed potato in the warm, tropical Andes, in-situ coservation of agrobiodiversity and agrarian innovations to improve competitiveness.
 He is the principal investigator for the Instituto de Montaña’s projects with the National Program of Agrarian Innovation (PNIA-IdM) from 2016 to 2020: “Ethnobotany and Bioprospecting in the Páramos and Cloud Forests for Innovation” and (2016-2018) “Producing Sexual Seed for Potato Production in the Face of Climate Change.”
 Torres is the principal investigator for Agrored Norte on the project financed by FONDECYT–CONCTEC: “Native Fruit Trees: Phytochemical richness for biocommerce of páramos and cloud forest species and profitable reforestation.”

-Photo of Jaymee Silva
+Photo of Vivian Calvo

 Senior Fellows